oscarbaruffa/Book-Twitter-for-R/README.md

 ## To Do
 I'm not sure if there's a better way to track items to do, but here are some:

-* Add example images
+Add example images
-* Change use of "I" to "we" where needed
+Change use of "I" to "we" where needed
-* Add authors section
-* Figure out how to change image sizes
+Figure out how to change image

-## Example images needed - all to be R community oriented
-1. Recommended accoutns to follow
-1. Unfollow via followed accounts
-1. Unfollow via feed
-1. Twitter feed - generic
-1. Lots of interaction tweet
-1. Promoted tweet
-1. Turn off magic feed
-1. Hashtags - too many
-1. Search by hashtag
-1. How to tweet
-1. Hey @verleee
-1. SHow notification
-1. Thread - read
-1. Block account
-1. Steps to get to Mute words
-1. My mute words
-1. High engagement - lots of lieks, tweets and comments (these all rstats spefiic)
-1. Promotions and good news
-1. Help
-1. Humor
-1. Tech question
-1. Poll
-1. Info sharing (maya averick example).
-1. Benign bot
-1. Funny bot
-1. Malicious bot
-1. Trolls
-1. Dead account
+Add pdf download option?

 ## Notes for contributors